Healing : An Integrative Approach

-With holistic healing we can let go of the idea of being “fixed” and instead receive healing.
+With holistic healing, you can let go of the idea of being “fixed” and instead receive healing.

-Holistic healing seek to integrate and align of body, heart, mind, and spirit in a way that supports you, honors your story, and allows you to experience more freedom and aliveness.
+Holistic healing seeks to integrate and align the body, heart, mind, and spirit in a way that supports you, honors your story, and allows you to experience more freedom and aliveness.

-Our body remembers and holds deep within the tissue of our being what the mind and heart may have forgotten.
-What we experience in our lives, our tissues remember.
+What the mind and heart may have forgotten, our body remembers and holds deep within the tissue of our being.
+What we experience in our lives, our tissues retain.

-Whether physical, mental, or emotional trauma, the physical body remembers the experience of the mind and vice versa.
-In an effort to help us feel safe and so that we know how to respond and survive any given experience, the nervous and muscular systems develop a protective reaction for future threats.
-We develop a durable and robust defense mechanism or coping skill.
+The physical body remembers physical, mental, or emotional trauma.
+To help us feel safe and so that we know how to respond and survive in any given experience, the body’s nervous and muscular systems develop a durable and robust defense mechanism to protect us from future threats.

 Body-focused and nonlinear techniques utilize movement.
 It helps bring into awareness, shifts, and ultimately releases that which does not serve us.
 We then can make space for growth and vitality.
 This along with breathwork provides experiential healing and understanding that may not be present in traditional sit and talk therapy.

-It helps us find ways to release and heal the memory of the body, heart, and mind.
-We teach the body to let go and unravel the habitual mental loops while opening up the heart space, and reconnect more “wholey” with the energy of the body.
+To answer that, no it doesn’t.
+However, it does help us find ways to release and heal the body, heart, mind, and spirit.
+We teach the body to let go – to unravel the habitual mental loops while opening up the heart space and reconnecting with our body’s energy more “wholly”.

 Ultimately empowering ourselves in love, intimacy, sexuality, embodiment, and life mastery.

 Breathe!
 Everything begins with the breath.

 Connecting with the breath allows for a greater sense of relaxation, which can also create greater connection and alignment.
 This encourages habitual tension to be released allowing for easier integration of body, heart, mind, and spirit.